 There are many investigations of the Old Testament priests and the New Testament’s appropriation of such imagery for Jesus Christ.
 There are also studies of Israel’s corporate priesthood and what this means for the priesthood of God’s new covenant people.
 In this NSBT volume, Andrew S. Malone traces these two distinct threads and their intersection through Scripture with an eye to the contemporary Christian relevance.

 Perhaps no biblical episode is more troubling than the conquest of Canaan.
 But do the so-called holy war texts of the Old Testament portray a divinely inspired genocide?
-John Walton and J. Harvey Walton take us on an archeological dig, reframing our questions and excavating the layers of translation and interpretation that cloud our perception of these difficult texts.
+John Walton and J. Harvey Walton take us on an archaeological dig, reframing our questions and excavating the layers of translation and interpretation that cloud our perception of these difficult texts.

 Christopher Wright explores in depth the Father images that pervade the biblical narratives, psalms and prophetic texts of the Old Testament.
 God is acknowledged as tender yet terrifying, challenging to the nations and yet intimately personal, offering loving care, provision, discipline and forgiveness.